-What you must pay when Services that are covered for you you get these services a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-You pay a \$0 copay Acupuncture - Routine Unlimited acupuncture visits per year.
-Prior Authorization may be required.
-Referral may be required.
-You pay a \$0 copay for Ambulance services scheduled, non-emergency Covered ambulance services, whether for an ground ambulance transfers emergency or non-emergency situation, include between institutions fixed wing, rotary wing, and ground ambulance including: services, to the nearest appropriate facility that can provide care only if they are furnished to a member Between acute whose medical condition is such that other means hospitals of transportation could endanger the person's health Between skilled or if authorized by the plan.
-If the covered nursing facilities ambulance services are not for an emergency (SNFs) situation it should be documented that the From an acute member's condition is such that other means of hospital to a skilled transportation could endanger the person's health nursing facility (SNF) and that transportation by ambulance is medically Prior Authorization may be required required.
+Ambulance services You pay a \$0 copay for Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required scheduled, non-emergency ground ambulance transfers between institutions including: Between acute hospitals Between skilled nursing facilities (SNFs) From an acute hospital to a skilled nursing facility (SNF) Prior Authorization may be required.
 You pay a \$0 copay per trip for air ambulance services.
 Prior Authorization may be required.
-Worldwide Emergency Transportation Coverage You pay a \$0 copay per trip for worldwide emergency Coverage is provided for emergency transportation transportation services. services received worldwide.
+Worldwide Emergency Transportation Coverage You pay a \$0 copay per trip for worldwide emergency transportation services.
+There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed, Coverage is provided for emergency transportation services received worldwide.
 (Worldwide refers to emergency care received outside of the United States and its territories).
 Emergency transportation must be provided by a licensed emergency transportation vehicle.
+If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
+You must submit a discharge summary